Dates: 9 – 26 September 2025

 A science-driven, holistic approach is essential to effectively address the complex challenges and build a sustainable and equitable future for all.

-The previous Science Summit in 2024 hosted influential global leaders who play pivotal roles in shaping sustainable development and environmental stewardship:
+Science Summit 2025 will host influential global leaders who play pivotal roles in shaping sustainable development and environmental stewardship:

 Explore innovative financing mechanisms to support